Color Doppler Ultrasound

 3. Specific Considerations for Different Applications

-While the general procedure remains the same across various applications, there are some specific considerations depending on the area being examined:
+While the general procedure remains the same across various applications, some specific considerations depend on the area being examined:

 4. Interpreting the Results